pigxy/Sourcecatcher-Fetcher/README.md

-a Firefox browser extension which allows user to query Sourcecatcher from the context menu.
+a Firefox browser extension which allows user to query [sourcecatcher.com](sourcecatcher.com) from the context menu.
 I am in no way affiliated with Sourcecatcher; this extension was created purely for personal convenience.